corintio/plexflix/README.md

     - 9117:9117
 ```

-After starting the container, you should be able to go to http://your.domain.com:9117 and configure Jackett
+After starting the app container, you should be able to go to
-to the correct base path `/jackett`
+http://your.domain.com:9117 and configure Jackett to the correct base path `/jackett`

 Apps that require this workaround, and their respective ports that need to be open:
 - Sonarr: 8989